 You will then receive a separate email notification from Partnerfiles asking you to activate your account and create a password.

 This will allow you to access the correspondence we send to you.

 Although they do not follow the formal appeal process, you can also request reviews of other administrative decisions such as:

 For full details, please see the JCQ appeals booket.

 The appeal process has two stages:

 You must have completed the preliminary stage in order to proceed to an appeal hearing.

-Should you remain dissatisfied with the outcome of the preliminary stage, you can request an appeals hearing in the following cases:
+If you are unhappy with the outcome of the preliminary stage, you can request an appeal hearing.
+Please note it is not possible to request an appeal hearing for administrative decisions.

-You must make the request for an appeals hearing within two weeks of receiving the preliminary appeal outcome and send it to firstname.lastname@example.org.
+You must make the request for an appeal hearing within 14 calendar days of receiving the preliminary appeal outcome, and send it to firstname.lastname@example.org.

-Details of the fees charged for each stage can be found in the post-results services fees booklet, and our charging policy can be found below.
+Details of the fees charged for each stage can be found in the post-results services fees list.
+We’ll send an invoice when the appeals process is complete.